abcdbug/team-up-with-git/README.md

 ```
 If the rebase gives you an error, it means you and somebody else where touching the same part of the same files.
 That's when we start to think about using the project management tools provided by github/gitlab.

+## Step 7: Submit your pull request
+Navigate to the team-up-with-git project page on github/gitlab and submit a pull/merge request for your work.